amit712singhal/Increment-Counter/README.md

 ## Usage

 Open the index.html file in your web browser or simply checkout the deployed website under "About" section.

-## Project Structure

-- index.html: The main HTML file containing the structure of the counter.
-- style.css: The CSS file for styling the counter.
-- script.js: The JavaScript file for the counter animation.

 ## Contributing